GoogleCloudPlatform/professional-services/examples/bigquery-table-access-pattern-analysis/README.md

 <ul>
 <li> Definition

 These 3 environment variables should point to the audit logs - data access table that will be the source table of the analysis.
-The complete path to the audit logs table sourrce will be `INPUT_PROJECT_ID.INPUT_DATASET_ID.INPUT_AUDIT_LOGS_TABLE_ID`.
+The complete path to the audit logs table source will be `INPUT_PROJECT_ID.INPUT_DATASET_ID.INPUT_AUDIT_LOGS_TABLE_ID`.
 If you want to analyse on a table with a wildcard, include the wildcard in the INPUT_AUDIT_LOGS_TABLE_ID variable as well.

 <li> Example values